aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-first-cell-from-excel-worksheet/_index.md

 This REST API shows how to retrieve the **first cell** in an Excel file when the `cellOrMethodName` parameter is set to `firstcell`.

-The request requires a valid Aspose Cloud authentication token.
-Include the token in the `Authorization` header as `Bearer <access_token>`.

 - **cURL Example**

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}